MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-configure-deployment-sources.md

 ## View deployment sources in App Service administration

-1. Sign in to the Azure Stack Admin Portal (https://adminportal.local.azurestack.external) as the service administrator.
+1. Sign in to the Azure Stack admin portal (https://adminportal.local.azurestack.external) as the service admin.
 2. Browse to **All Services** and select the **App Service**.
     ![App Service Resource Provider Admin][1]
 3. Click **Source control configuration**.
 You can see the list of all configured deployment sources.